Josep-at-work/Traffic-Accident-Severity-Classification/README.md

 This first notebook contains all the steps and transformations I performed for the feature selection.
 You can find the information on the raw data in the following [kaggle page](https://www.kaggle.com/ahmedlahlou/accidents-in-france-from-2005-to-2016).
 The kaggle datasets contain an extended descriptions of different aspect of the accidents, thus I've selected the most relevant and useful data for my analysis.

-## Predicting Traffic Accident Severity
+## Predicting Traffic Accident Severity - Technical Overview

 + Data Description
 + Data Cleaning